krzentner/language-world/data/text-davinci-003/chain_md/button-press-0.md

     Steps:  1.
-Put gripper in front of button  2.
-Push button First, put the gripper in front of the button.
+Line up the gripper as viewed from the front  2.
+Push down on the button The robot's gripper should be lined up with the button as seen from the front.
+Line up the robot's gripper so that it faces the button.
-    - When the robot's gripper is not forward aligned with button, the robot should put gripper in front of button.
+    - When the robot's gripper is not forward aligned with button, the robot should line up gripper with button.
-    Once the gripper is in front of the button, just push the button.
+    Now that the gripper is lined up, just push down on the button.
-    - When the robot's gripper is forward aligned with button, the robot should push button.
+    - When the robot's gripper is forward aligned with button, the robot should push down on button.